 - Standard leases will come in many forms and will be relative to the property owner and the property.
 Knowing the right lease to negotiate on a property will help with the income and the tenant mix.
 The idea of a standard lease is that it matches the investment requirements of the landlord.

 - Rental types will either be gross or net rent, but there are variations to those rent types and most particularly the outgoings recovery will have an impact on the rent type chosen.
 Choosing the right rent type based on industry standards relative to the property will help your chances of leasing the property.

 - Lease incentives will be part of many lease negotiations today and the incentives could be very different.
 You will need to know a lot about market rents in your local area and relative to the property type.

-- Maintenance costs will need to be controlled.
+- Maintenance costs will need to be controlled at all times.
 That will involve a budget for income and expenditure.
 Good financial controls and strategies will be required when it comes to managing any quality property.

-- Code compliance relates to the essential services, the operational issues, the approvals given to the property owner for daily occupancy by tenants, and the design of the property.
-You will need experts to help you with the rules and regulations that apply to the property design and code compliance.
+- Code compliances relate to the essential services, the operational issues, the approvals given to the property owner for daily occupancy by tenants, and the design of the property.
+You will need experts to help you with the rules and regulations that apply to property design and code compliance.

-- The ability to negotiate a lease or the terms of occupancy for a tenant is quite a specialized task.
-The manager is required to be centrally involved in any new lease negotiation with new tenants to a property.
+- The ability to negotiate a lease or the terms of occupancy with a tenant is quite a specialized task.
+The property manager is required to be centrally involved in any new lease negotiation with new tenants to a property.
 Only the property manager knows what type of lease negotiation would be appropriate for the landlord’s investment and property targets.

 So these are some of the bigger facts to consider.
 A property manager must therefore know how to do these things.
 When they are correctly provided, a fair and reasonable fee should be paid by the client for this optimal level of control.